 Caroline Jones is a sophomore at Brown University concentrating in Philosophy and Environmental Studies, with an emphasis on sustainable development.
 She is particularly interested in sustainable agriculture and the future of the global food economy, as well as the influence of political identities and organizations on climate policy.
 Caroline is also a Section Manager at the Brown Political Review, where she focuses on climate policy and environmental justice.

-Maris Jones is the Digital Community Manager for ISeeChange, a community weather and climate journal.
-Since graduating from Brown University in 2015 with a dual B.A. in Anthropology and Portuguese & Brazilian Studies, Maris has worked as an experiential environmental educator in Hawai'i, Alaska, and Portugal.
-She has also served as the Community Engagement and Outreach Fellow at the Gulf Restoration Network where she created "Comments from the Coast," a blog series amplifying voices from frontline communities in coastal Louisiana.
-During her time in the CDL, Maris co-created the "COP 20-Somethings" photography project focusing on youth presence and voice at the 2014 UN climate change negotiations in Lima.
-In the fall of 2018, Maris intends to begin graduate study in anthropology and hopes to focus her future research on adaptation strategies for vulnerable communities in coastal regions and small island states of the African diaspora.
+Maris Jones is a PhD student in Anthropology and Africana Studies at the University of Pennsylvania.
+Funded by the National Science Foundation's Graduate Research Fellowship Program, Maris intends to explore climate change vulnerability and adaptation in coastal communities and small island states across the African diaspora.
+Since graduating from Brown University in 2015 with a dual BA in Anthropology and Portuguese and Brazilian Studies, Maris has worked as an experiential environmental educator in Hawai'i, Alaska, and Portugal.
+She served as the Community Engagement and Outreach Fellow at the Gulf Restoration Network where she created "Comments from the Coast," a blog series amplifying voices from frontline communities in coastal Louisiana.
+She also served as the Digital Community Manager for ISeeChange, a community weather and climate journal, and worked on community-based flooding investigation in her hometown of New Orleans.
+During her time in the CDL, Maris co-created the "COP 20-Somethings" photography project, focusing on youth presence and voice at the 2014 United Nations climate change negotiations in Lima.

 Jessica Kenny graduated from Brown in 2017 after studying Development Studies with a focus on Sustainability Education in Latin America.
 While in the CDL, she researched the Inter-American Development Bank's financing for climate-related capacity building projects, participated in COP22 in Marrakech, and worked with youth climate activists from around the world, remaining involved with EngajaMundo, the youth climate network of her home country, Brazil.
 In August 2017, Jessica became a certified Ecovillage Design Educator through the Global Ecovillage Network (GEN) and dreams of cultivating an urban ecovillage in her hometown of Curitiba.
 Currently, she is collecting seeds of hope, researching ecovillages in the Mediterranean and around south and central Brazil, in order to learn how we can fruitfully communicate about climate change across differences in age, class, gender, race, culture, species, and disciplines.